 Between programs offered by the government and loan servicers, there are additional options available for today’s homeowners before they slip into foreclosure — if they speak up and ask for help.
 Or maybe the best answer is to start over again by cutting your losses and selling your home or pursuing a short sale if you owe more on your mortgage than your home is worth, those in the industry say.

 Whichever road you choose, it’s important to make contact with the lender or servicer as early as you know you could have a problem on your hands — and before you get behind on your payments.
-The MBA has a listing of contact information for lenders and servicers, including links to Web sites that give consumers a glimpse of some of the help that is offered.

 “A lot of customers call us very late in the process, and it becomes extremely difficult for us to explain everything in one shot and to resolve everything to their satisfaction,” said Sanjiv Das, CEO of CitiMortgage.

 Early communication is also stressed at Chase, said Christine Holevas, a bank spokeswoman.
 Remember also to be open and honest about your financial situation.
 You may think you’re bettering your chances for help by fudging on income information, for example, but it will in fact slow the process down; when income is verified and is found to be false, you’ll have to start over again, she said.

 For help, there are counselors who will sit down with you and sort through options and paperwork.
 Chase, for example, has counselors at 27 homeownership centers throughout the country to assist its borrowers, Holevas said.
 The U.S. Department of Housing and Urban Development has a list of approved housing counselors, or homeowners can connect with a counselor through the NFCC site.